Use These Assessment Foundations to Help Your Community College

 Developing Quality Outcomes and Objectives

-Understanding the purpose of curriculum mapping and troubleshooting common problems can often be a challenging second step in the process.
-However, there are ways to make it easier to develop a rich curriculum that will deepen learning in your classroom.
+Understanding the purpose of curriculum mapping and troubleshooting common problems can often be a challenging second step in your assessment strategy.
+However, there are ways to simplify the curriculum mapping process to develop a rich curriculum that will deepen learning in your classroom.
 In particular, community colleges and certification programs need to think strategically to interlace course outcomes and objectives with overall program-based outcomes.

 At a community college or technical program level, effective assessment can feel time-consuming, especially when you have limited resources.
-In a four-part webinar series, Dr. Erica Eckert, Assistant Dean for Assessment & Accreditation at Kent State University will aid you in making assessment part of your overall planning process to enhance the teaching and learning experience for students and faculty.
+You can easily learn how to make assessment foundations part of your overall planning process to enhance the teaching and learning experience for students and faculty in this four-part assessment webinar series

 About the Author